The capabilities described on this page are included in Appian's advanced and premium capability tiers. Usage limits may apply. |

 - Click NEXT.

 - Select the relationship type that best fits your use case.
-For this example, select the Many to One relationship type.
+For this example, select the Many to One (M:1) relationship type.

 - Select the fields to use as common fields in your relationship.
 This is usually a primary key ID field.
 In this example, use the